Illinois man who traveled to El Paso to lay crosses for shooting victims dead at 69

 Three days ago, Zanis waved good-bye to friends and well-wishers who passed by his home in a coronavirus drive-by procession organized by his daughter, Susie Zanis, WGN-TV reported.

-Auroroa Mayor Richard Irvin said Monday that Zanis was a giant among men, according to Fox 32 Chicago.
+Aurora Mayor Richard Irvin said Monday that Zanis was a giant among men, according to Fox 32 Chicago.

 ILLINOIS MAN WHO DELIVERED TENS OF THOUSANDS OF CROSSES TO VICTIMS OF TRAGEDY RETIRES